Walworth County, Wisconsin

 Walworth County is a county located in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 106,478.
 Its county seat is Elkhorn.
 The county was created in 1836 from Wisconsin Territory and organized in 1839.
 It is named for Reuben H. Walworth.
 Walworth County comprises the Whitewater-Elkhorn, WI Micropolitan Statistical Area and is included in the Milwaukee-Racine-Waukesha, WI Combined Statistical Area.
-Lake Geneva, the University of Wisconsin-Whitewater, and Alpine Valley Resort, and Music Theatre are located in Walworth County.
+The University of Wisconsin-Whitewater is located in Walworth County.

+Walworth County features several major tourist destinations: Lake Geneva, Alpine Valley Resort, and Alpine Valley Music Theatre.
+Tourism is a large contributor to Walworth County's economy.
+It is Wisconsin's fifteenth largest county in population, but it is the sixth largest in terms of economic impact from tourism (nearly $1 billion in 2023).

 Geography

 According to the U.S. Census Bureau, the county has a total area of 577 sqmi, of which 555 sqmi is land and 21 sqmi (3.7%) is water.